 Northwest Energy Efficiency Alliance (NEEA) Staff – Those employed by the organization to facilitate market transformation activities in service to the region.

-Northwest Region (The Region) – The four states: Idaho, Montana, Oregon and Washington and those parts of California, Nevada, and Wyoming that receive electric utility services through Preference Customers of BPA.
+Northwest Region (The Region) – The four states: Idaho, Montana, Oregon and Washington and those parts of California, Nevada and Wyoming that receive electric utility services through preference customers of BPA.

 Operational Efficiency – The ratio of service realized (work performed) to energy/resources expended.